Representation stability and outer automorphism groups: Preliminaries

 has a left and right adjoint which are respectively given by $e_{G,\bullet}$ and $t_{G,\bullet}$.
 In particular, $e_{G,V}$ is projective and $t_{G,V}$ is injective. \end{lemma} \begin{proof} The unit of the adjunction $\eta_V \colon V \to e_{G,V}(G)=V$ is the identity, and the counit is given by

 for all $T \in \G$.
 Similarly, the counit map $t_{G,V}(G) \to V$ is the identity, and the unit is given by

 for all $T \in \G$.
 We leave to the reader to check that these maps are natural and that they satisfy the triangular identities.
-The second part of the claim follows immediately from the fact that the evaluation functor is exact as colimits are computed pointwise. \end{proof}
+The second part of the claim follows immediately from the fact that the evaluation functor is exact as colimits are computed pointwise.
+Here we are implicitly using that the field $k$ has characteristic $0$, so that all finitely generated $k[Out(G)]$-modules are projective. \end{proof}

 \begin{remark} If $\C$ is a groupoid with finite hom sets, it is standard and easy that all objects in $[\C^{\op},\Vect_k]$ are both projective and injective.
 (We will review these arguments in Section~\ref{sec-finite-groupoids}.)
 In some other cases where $\C$ is finite and an associated algebra is Frobenius, we find that the projectives and injectives are the same, but that general objects do not have either property.
 For a typical small category, the projectives and injectives are unrelated.
 For many of the categories $\U\leq\G$ arising in this paper, we will show that the projectives in $\A\U$ are a strict subset of the injectives, which are a strict subset of the full subset of objects.
 We are not aware of any examples where this pattern has previously been observed; it has a number of interesting consequences. \end{remark}